Fantasy flight

-Fantasy flights are charity flights operated by a host airline for locally disadvantaged and terminally ill children to fly to a fictitious destination.
+Fantasy flights are charity flights operated by a host airline that allow locally disadvantaged and terminally ill children to fly to a fictitious destination.

 The destination is often the North Pole, the home of Santa Claus' workshop.
 Employees and locals often including firemen, police officers, and local church groups generally donate their own time and labor to decorate either a gate area or a dedicated terminal area.
 Employees often don costumes including magicians and Santa's helpers known as elves to entertain the children.
 Various gifts and take-away bags often accompany the Christmas and holiday seasons' theme.
 Often, local companies and charitable organizations are sponsors.
 Host airlines donate venues (gate areas), aircraft, fuel, and fellow sponsors.
 The cost is virtually always free.